mariahnorell/website/content/publication/structural-mediation-disability/index.md

 publication: "Western Psychological Association"
 publication_short: ""

-abstract: Inner turmoil was used to directly to predict Invisible Disability Prejudice and callousness and alienation were proposed as mediators in the relationship.
+abstract: Previous research has shown contact with invisible disabilities, such as HIV, can greatly reduce prejudice (Carter et al., 2006; Davis, 2005; Pitkin Derose et al., 2016).
+Additional research has shown a relationship between group membership, compassion, and emotional state (Oveis, Horberg, & Keltner, 2010).
+A structural model was configured with four latent variables.
+Inner turmoil was used to directly to predict Invisible Disability Prejudice and callousness and alienation were proposed as mediators in the relationship.

 # Summary.
 An optional shortened abstract.
-summary: ""
+summary: Inner turmoil was used to directly to predict Invisible Disability Prejudice and callousness and alienation were proposed as mediators in the relationship.

 tags:
 - Disability